racket/rhombus/design/meta/process/process.md

 For a nontrivial addition to the language, work likely starts out as an informal discussion or a contributor's worked-out idea.
 Ideally, an initial design should be implemented in a prototype as soon as possible, because having an implementation aids communication and discussion.
 Some ideas may be worked out enough to merit a design document in advance of the implementation.
 Either way, a design document and any associated implementation is posted to the Rhombus repo as a pull request.
 Work on the design proceeds in connection with this pull request, guided by the initial contributor or another designated editor, until it is eventually merged.

-For small additions to Rhombus, following the design process is not required, in favor of simply creating a pull request with the necessary changes to the Rhombus implementation and documentation.
+For minor changes to Rhombus, following the design process is not required, in favor of simply creating a pull request with the necessary changes to the Rhombus implementation and documentation.

 Note also that more speculative ideas or options may be suitable for posting as [issues](https://github.com/racket/rhombus-prototype/issues) instead of, or as a precursor to, following the design process documented here.